What is Aged Cheese? A Guide to the Cheese Aging Process

 • Some extra enzymes in cheeses like Provolone or Romano for unique flavors

-To one extent or another, these ripening methods break down the different components in cheese, which include milk proteins, milk fat and milk sugar (lactose).
-All of these factors ultimately determine the flavor and texture of the cheese.
-The breakdown is caused by enzymes, and how quickly a cheese ripens can be based on the cheese’s water content, temperature, salt content and more.
+To one extent or another, these ripening methods break down the different components in cheese, including milk proteins, milk fat, and milk sugar, or lactose.
+All of these factors ultimately shape the flavor and texture of the cheese.